How To Dropship On Shopify: Full Beginner Guide For 2026 - Build Your Store

 Optimizing Your BYS Shopify Store

 Have you noticed how some painters start with broad lights and shadows and then zoom in on the details?
-That’s precisely where we are; it’s time to add the smaller brushstrokes to this work of art that is your dropshipping store.
+That’s precisely where we are.
+It’s time to add the smaller brushstrokes to this work of art that is your dropshipping store.

 To optimize your Shopify store once it’s live, focus on these key areas to boost performance, attract more visitors, and turn them into customers: